 The Collaboration for Wellbeing and Health Taking collective action to address the wider determinants of health

-- As part of our aim to promote healthy lives for all, we have been working with partner organisations to establish a Collaboration for Wellbeing and Health to take collective action to address the wider determinants of health.
+- As part of our aim to promote healthy lives for all, we have been working to develop a Collaboration for Wellbeing and Health to take collective action on the wider determinants of health.

 Why are we doing this?